Our Services / Other Resources / Eye Care

 Low Vision Resources

-All About Vision is an online service which provides consumers with an unbiased source of information on eye health, visual impairment and vision correction.
+All About Vision is an on-line service which provides consumers with an unbiased source of information on eye health, visual impairment and vision correction.

 Practical Hints

-Lighting can make a big difference in how well you see.
-Be sure to use appropriate lighting in every room and on every stairway.
+Lighting can make a big difference in how well you see – be sure to use appropriate lighting in every room and on every stairway.
 Higher wattage task lighting can make it easier to do reading and other close work.
+Be sure to have enough ‘Night Lights’ to safely guide your way to the bathroom during the night.

 If you need glasses, use them!
 Don’t let “Pride goeth before the fall.”